 Send the MGK and the CompleteSubtree to the MasterGroupKeyWrapping procedure, and receive GroupKeyData.
 The procedure accesses the Tree Information Base to refer all the pairs of a Node Index and a corresponding node key.

-Set MGK to MasterGroupKey.
+(Optional) Set MGK to MasterGroupKey.

 (Optional) Send the MGK to the verify group code generating procedure, and receive VerifyGroupCode.